luisroque/automatic_hierarchical_forecaster/README.md

 # automatic_hierarchical_forecaster
-Automatic Hierarchical Time Series Forecasting using GPs
+Automatic Hierarchical Time Series Forecasting using Gaussian Processes

-Note that the key dependency of pm-prophet is **PyMc3** a library that depends on **Theano**.
+Note that the key dependency of automatic_hierarchical_forecaster is **PyMc3** a library that depends on **Theano**.

 ## Key Features
 * Hierarchical forecasting